 I love sweet potatoes in every form but sweet is one of the best!
 Adding cinnamon was a must as it reminds me of my oat days, and adding banana was a no brainer as I also used to add it to my oats as a natural sweetener!
+I mean what would Sweet Potato Oatmeal be without cinnamon!?
 Make sure those bananas are nice and brown for this so they can bring the dish lots of sweetness.
 The best part about this recipe is the TOPPINGS!
 I loved adding sliced banana, walnuts and a drizzle of almond butter… partially because it made the photos super drool worthy, and partially because I put AB on just about everything to make it better.
 If you are staying away from grains or just want to mix up your regular breakfast routine… try this recipe out STAT!
 OH- and I also made a fun video of recipe for you to gander at below!

 Breakfast Sweet Potat-“Oats”